-1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.
+- Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - or -

-- 2. Under My notebook, select Updates.
-The Software and Drivers window opens, and Windows checks for updates. - 3.
-Follow the on-screen instructions.
+- Under My notebook, select Updates.
+The Software and Drivers window opens, and Windows checks for updates. - Follow the on-screen instructions.